Quantum electrodynamical formulation of photochemical acid generation and its implications on optical lithography: Abstract

 \section{Abstract}

-The photochemical acid generation is refined from the very first principles of elementary particle physics.
-We first briefly review the formulation of the quantum theory of light based on the quantum electrodynamics framework to establish the probability for acid generation at a given spacetime point.
-The quantum mechanical acid generation is then combined with the deprotection mechanism to obtain the probabilistic description of the deprotection density, directly related to the feature formation in a photoresist.
-A statistical analysis of the random deprotection density is presented to reveal the leading characteristics of stochastic feature formation.
+{The photochemical acid generation is refined from the first principles of quantum electrodynamics.
+First, we briefly review the formulation of the quantum theory of light based on the quantum electrodynamics framework to establish the probability of acid generation at a given spacetime point.
+The quantum-mechanical acid generation is then combined with the deprotection mechanism to obtain a probabilistic description of the deprotection density directly related to feature formation in a photoresist.
+A statistical analysis of the random deprotection density is presented to reveal the leading characteristics of stochastic feature formation.}